-Step 1: See a Doctor
+Step 1: GET a Doctor to check your injuries

 Something you may want to note is that, if your injury and insurance allow, you should opt to see a doctor other than the one hired by your company.
 Doctors that are affiliated with your company may diagnose your injury as pre-existing or milder than reality, as they have a larger interest in your company than you as a patient.